Raphaël P. Barazzutti

 Other than the above points, I'm also having some activities out of work.
 Let's list some of them.

-- Software development: enjoys coding / participating in projects.
+- Software development: enjoy coding / participating in projects.

 - Distributed/concurrent algorithms.